Pythm/ad-Lightwand/info.md

 ## Defining times for lights
 Automations contains a set of times for each set of light and is activated with mode 'normal'.
-If you only want lux control on/off you do not need to set up any automations.
+If you only want lux control on/off, you do not need to set up any time automations.
 > [!NOTE]
 > Both Lux constraint and your conditions need to be meet before lights turns on in normal automation.

-Automations is based on time that can be both time with sunrise/sunset +- or fixed time.
-App deletes automations that have a time that are earlier than previous automation time.
-Useful when both time with sunset and fixed time is given in automations.
+Automations is based on time that can be both time with sunrise/sunset +- or clock-based time.

-Optionally in addition to `time` you can also specify `orLater` to have more accurate control of when lights changes depending on season.
+Optionally in addition to `time`, you can also specify `orLater` to combine solar-based time and clock-based time to have more accurate control of when lights changes depending on season.
+If `orLater` is defined, it will shift all times following with the same timedelta as long as not fixed is defined, or not changed from sunrise to sunset time.

-If orLater is later than time it will shift all times following the same timedelta as here until a new orLater is defined.
+App deletes automations that have a time that are earlier than previous automation time if a time with solar-based and clock-based time is mixed in automations and the `orLater` is not used.

-You can in prevent shifts and deletions with a `fixed`: True under time that locks time from beeing moved of deleted.
-I use this to make sure the lights for the children turns off at bedtime even when sun sets after.
+You can in prevent shifts and deletions with a `fixed`: True, which locks the time from being moved or deleted.
+I use this to make sure the lights in children's rooms turn off at bedtime, even when the sun sets after.

 ```yaml
       automations: